WebEngineering-FHNW/hs17-bewertete-uebung-swuergler/docs/exercise/exercise.md

 How to test the project:  (if other than `grailsw test-app`)

-Project description:      (if other than `/index.html`)
+Project description:      (if other than `/about/index`) Errors form the validator because of reference to the css file with ${ressource}, doesn't work with normal href

-External contributions:
+External contributions:   –

-Other comments:
+Other comments:           –

-I'm particular proud of:
+I'm particular proud of:  Design

 ## Project grading